Learn then Decide: A Learning Approach for Designing Data Marketplaces

 \section{Introduction}

-The economic value of data has grown significantly in recent decades, driving its role as a key resource for artificial intelligence and decision making \citep{VeldkampChung2024}.
-The increasing demand for data has spurred the rise of data marketplaces such as Amazon AWS Data Exchange, Datarade, and Snowflake Data Marketplace.
-However, these platforms remain inefficient, as transactions often involve prolonged price negotiations, resulting in high transaction costs \citep{KennedyEtAl2022}.
-This inefficiency raises the question: Can alternative pricing mechanisms be designed to not only maximize seller revenue but also enhance the efficiency of data trading?
+The economic value of data has grown rapidly in recent decades, making it a key resource for artificial intelligence and decision making \citep{VeldkampChung2024}.
+The increasing demand for data has led to the emergence of data marketplaces such as Amazon AWS Data Exchange, Datarade, and Snowflake Data Marketplace.
+However, these platforms remain inefficient, because transactions often involve prolonged price negotiations that generate high transaction costs \citep{KennedyEtAl2022}.
+This inefficiency motivates a natural question: Can alternative pricing mechanisms be designed to not only maximize seller revenue but also enhance the efficiency of data trading?

-From the seller's perspective, an effective solution should not only reduce transaction costs but also maximize revenue.
-Auction theory naturally serves this purpose, with classic results by \citet{Myerson1981} demonstrating that auctions consistently outperform negotiations \citep{BulowKlemperer1996}.
-Reserve prices play a central role in this framework \citep{KanoriaNazerzadeh2021}, but when the value distribution is unknown, setting effective reserve prices becomes challenging \citep{ChawlaEtAl2014}.
-Recent empirical evidence suggests that auctions are losing favor in real-world platforms such as eBay, where sellers increasingly opt for posted prices due to intensified competition and buyers' preference for convenience \citep{EinavEtAl2018}.
-This shift highlights the need for hybrid mechanisms that combine the revenue efficiency of auctions with the accessibility of posted pricing.

-This paper introduces the Maximum Auction-to-Posted Price (MAPP) mechanism, a novel two-stage pricing strategy aimed at optimizing revenue in data marketplaces while minimizing price discrimination.
-The mechanism operates in two phases.
-In the auction phase, a fixed number of buyers submit bids, and each buyer is assigned a bid-independent price determined by the bids of other participants rather than their own.
-This approach ensures incentive compatibility, as buyers are motivated to bid truthfully.
-Buyers must purchase the dataset if their bid meets or exceeds their assigned price.
-The posted-price phase follows, during which the seller sets the highest observed auction price as the posted price.
-Subsequent buyers who arrive dynamically decide to purchase only if their valuations meet or exceed this price.
-The workflow of MAPP is illustrated in Figure \ref{fig:MAPP}.